driimus/lambda-batch-processor/packages/lambda-batch-processor/README.md

 Exceptions that occur during batch processing can be treated as permanent failures.

 This feature is inspired from the [AWS Lambda Powertools for Java](https://awslabs.github.io/aws-lambda-powertools-java/utilities/batch/#move-non-retryable-messages-to-a-dead-letter-queue), with one key difference:
 By default, messages that trigger permanent failures will not be reported.
-In the case of SQS messages, this will cause their deletion from the queue.
+In the case of SQS messages, the result will be their deletion from the queue.
 To send SQS messages to a dead-letter queue, you can use [`@driimus/sqs-permanent-failure-dlq`](../sqs-permanent-failure-dlq/README.md).

 ### Logging